 While you may have seen photos of people standing near or touching the stones in the past, this is no longer permitted for obvious reasons.

 There is a rope barrier around Stonehenge that keeps you about 20 feet away.

 When you arrive, you will have the chance to get the audio tour which will give you historical information along with factual details based on excavations.

-Other than the stone pillars of Stonehenge, you will also be able to step inside a Neolithic House, witness demonstrations on how people lived back then (including how the stone may have been moved) and see artifacts from the site in the exhibition center.
+Other than the stone pillars of Stonehenge, you can step inside a Neolithic home, witness demonstrations of how people lived and see artifacts from the site in the exhibition center.

 You will even be able to get a better understanding of where the ancient stones originally came from and how they were brought to this location.

 Be sure to purchase your Stonehenge ticket in advance so that you don’t waste time in the lines.
 They can be quite long.